-The Christina Clarke Genco Foundation is a 501(c)3 registered nonprofit organization.
+The Christina Clarke Genco Foundation is 501(c)3-registered nonprofit organization.
 We believe in inspiring youth to find their passion and the potential of all youth to be passionate about making a difference in their communities.

 To inspire youth to find their passion and make a difference in their communities.

 To empower youth through athletic activities, community service, and pedal power.

 We seek to encourage youth to channel their energies towards the development of skills and personal qualities that will enhance their life and the well-being of their family and community.